Information for High School Students

 What extracurricular opportunities should I look for?

-Look for opportunities to volunteer in a medical setting, shadowing a doctor, working in a lab, or in medical research.
+Look for opportunities to volunteer in a medical setting, shadowing a doctor, or work in medical research.
 The best opportunities are ones you can sustain over time and in which you can build relationships, such as volunteering at a hospital for a semester or longer, instead of only volunteering for a one-time event.
-These activities will confirm your premedical interest when you apply to college, when you apply for related opportunities during college, and when you ultimately apply to medical school.
+These activities will demonstrate your interest in medicine when you apply to college and when you ultimately apply to medical school.
 Such experiences also will enable you to meet potential mentors who can motivate you and help you develop your skills.
 Jane Cary, director of science and technology advising at Williams College, says, “You may always ask your family physician or pediatrician if you can observe him or her.
 Younger students are frequently drawn to medicine as a career by positive interaction with their own physicians.”

 How do I find out about these experiences?

-A good place to start is with your guidance counselor or science teacher.
+A good place to start is with your guidance counselor or science teachers.
 They may know of programs or opportunities for high school students.
 Be wary of any program that requires you to pay a high fee to participate.
 It’s a good idea to speak to other participants or volunteers to learn about the organization, the work, and how they felt about their experience.
 You also can see if there are any service organizations, hospitals, or clinics in your area that need help.
-Even if you don’t have direct access to patients, just being in a medical environment still will be worthwhile.
+Even if you don’t have direct access to patients, just being in a medical environment will be worthwhile.
+If possible, it’s particularly positive to show not only sustained time with an experience or organization, but also growth in your role and responsibilities.

 Are there any summer programs or internships available to high school students?

-Yes, go to AAMC’s listing of, and under “education level" choose “high school level.”
+Yes, go to AAMC’s listing of summer enrichment and pipeline programs, and under “education level" choose “high school level.”

 What should I think about when applying to colleges?